Skip to content

 • Shipping and Distribution Documentation: GMP requires that records be maintained for the distribution of each batch of IMP, including shipping logs, receipt acknowledgments, and inventory records.
 These documents track the movement of the product from the manufacturing facility to clinical trial sites, ensuring that the correct product is delivered and stored under the required conditions.

-Also Read: How to Achieve GMP Compliance for Investigational Medicinal Products (IMPs)
+Also Read: How GMP Improves the Manufacturing Process for Investigational Medicinal Products

 2.3.
 Serialization and Labeling